Patricio Athelstan Scantlebury

 - Died May 24, 1991 in Glen Ridge, NJ USA

-Pat Scantlebury, who had a significant career in the Negro Leagues and in the minor leagues, appeared in one season in the majors, with the 1956 Cincinnati Redlegs, in the year when Frank Robinson was a rookie with the team.
+Pat Scantlebury, who had a significant career in the Negro Leagues and in the minor leagues, appeared in one season in the majors, with the Cincinnati Redlegs in 1956, the year when Frank Robinson was a rookie with the team.
 He and Rod Carew are the only two major league players born in Gatun in the Canal Zone in Panama.
 He appeared in four Caribbean Series, including the first three ever.

 Scantlebury had a 10-6, 1.86 record for the Almendares Blues in the 1947-1948 Cuban Winter League.
 He ranked second to Connie Marrero in ERA that season.
 Scantlebury played for Panama's entry in the 1949 Caribbean Series and went 1-0 but was shelled for 20 hits in 8 1/3 IP for Spur Cola.
 In the 1949 East-West Game, he got the save in a 4-0 win by the East.
 He did not allow a run in 3 innings to finish a shutout started by Schoolboy Griffith and Pullman Porter.
 He did blow the no-hitter Griffith and Porter had going, allowing two hits, including a double to Piper Davis.
 Scantlebury was 7-5 with a 3.52 ERA for the New York Cubans in 1949.

-Scantlebury was 0-1 for the champion Panama entry from Carta Vieja in the 1950 Caribbean Series, the only Panamanian team ever to win the title.
+Scantlebury was 0-1 for the champion Panama entry from Carta Vieja in the 1950 Caribbean Series, the only Panamanian team to win the title until 2019.
 He followed with a 5-3, 3.94 season for the New York Cubans in the 1950 Negro League season.
 He pitched a scoreless inning in the 1950 East-West Game, throwing the final inning in a 5-3 loss by the East.
 He was also MVP of the 1950 National Baseball Congress World Series while playing for the champion Fort Wayne Capeharts.

 Scantlebury went to the Mexican League in 1951, pitching for the Veracruz Eagle.
 He was 13-11 with a 4.18 ERA.
 He walked 104 in 181 innings.
 For Spur Cola in the 1951 Caribbean Series, Scantlebury was 0-1.
 In the 1953 Caribbean Series, Scantlebury had a 1-1 record and led all pitchers with 18 1/3 innings pitched.
 He lost a 6-1 decision to the Havana Reds and beat Caracas, 3-2.

 The southpaw lied about his age to enter Organized Baseball, subtracting 8 years.
 In 1953, the 35-year-old debuted in the minor leagues, with a 24-11, 3.37 record for the Texarkana Bears.
-He led the Big State League in wins and strikeotus (177).
+He led the Big State League in wins and strikeouts (177).
 He was second in the league in innings pitched (286) and led in hits allowed (314).
 He tied for second in the BSL with five shutouts and paced the circuit with 28 complete games (in 33 starts).
 He led the league's pitchers with 75 assists and 6 errors, but his fielding percentage (.935) was not far below average for pitchers, as the errors were spread over so many chances.
-Scantlebury also showed good skill at the plate, hitting .263/~.324/.413 with 10 doubles and five home runs in 167 AB.
-He was used in 36 games in which he did not throw a pitcher, leading one to conclude he was one of Texarkana's top pinch-hitters.
+Scantlebury also showed good skill at the plate, hitting .263/~.324/.413 with 10 doubles and 5 home runs in 167 AB.
+He was used in 36 games in which he did not throw a pitch, leading one to conclude he was one of Texarkana's top [pinch-hitter]s.

 In 1954, Scantlebury was 18-13 with a 4.12 ERA for the Dallas Eagles and tied Vicente Amor and Willard Schmidt for third in the Texas League in wins.
 He hit .301 for the Eagles.
 He also won two games for the Havana Sugar Kings to conclude his second straight 20-win season in the minors.

 In 1956, Scantlebury joined the Cincinnati Redlegs as part of a working agreement they had with Havana.
-He was 0-1 with a 6.63 ERA in 6 games for them and went 0 for 3 with two strikeouts at the plate.
+He was 0-1 with a 6.63 ERA in 6 games for them and went 0 for 3 with 2 strikeouts at the plate.
 While he claimed to be only 30, the 38-year-old was well past the age the vast majority of rookies debut in the majors.
 51 years later, it was noted that 29-year-old Tom Shearn became the oldest Reds rookie starter since Scantlebury.
 Pat missed becoming the first Panamanian in the majors by a year, following Webbo Clarke, Hector Lopez and Humberto Robinson, all of whom debuted in 1955.

 He also spent part of 1956 with the Seattle Rainiers (.379/.379/.552 in 29 AB, 2-3 with a 3.34 ERA on the mound) and with Havana (5-5, 2.57).